11 July, 2020

 * Social sanction of instant justice by state agents might have leached into institutions that are mandated to enforce the rule of law.

 * Last year, when the Cyberabad police shot dead four people accused in a case of gang rape and murder, people celebrated in the streets.

 * The courts and the National Human Rights Commission have also shown a lenient approach in such cases.

-* Goading the police on to deliver instant justice, or even tolerating such behaviour, creates an atmosphere of impunity that could lead to murder of innocent people as happened with the custodial deaths in Tamil Nadu.
+* Goading the police on to deliver instant justice, or even tolerating such behaviour, creates an atmosphere of impunity that could lead to the murder of innocent people as happened with the custodial deaths in Tamil Nadu.

 * Support for such killings by the police will not make a society more just.
 Mob justice is no justice at all.
-When law enforcers short-circuit due process, the damage to state institutions is severe and long-lasting.
+When law enforcers short-circuit the due process, the damage to state institutions is severe and long-lasting.

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.